Tear stains are grody-looking reddish-brown streaks that occur under the eyes of some dogs.

 With that said, Burt’s Bees All-Natural Tear Stain Remover deserves consideration, as it contains ingredients that are generally considered safe.

-- NUMBER ONE PET GROOMING BRAND IN THE USA—Join the millions of pet parents who can’t get enough...
+- NUMBER ONE PET GROOMING BRAND IN THE USA - Join the millions of pet parents who can't get enough of...

-- SUITABLE FOR ALL DOGS AND PUPPIES — This gentle tear stain remover is pH balanced especially for...
+- SAFE FOR ADULT DOGS AND PUPPIES - This gentle tear stain remover for dogs is pH balanced especially...